-This Technical Product Specification (TPS) provides system level information for the Intel[®] Server System R2000BB product family.
-It describes the functions and features of the integrated server system which includes the chassis layout, system boards, power sub-system, cooling sub-system, storage sub-system options, and available installable options.
-Server board specific detail can be obtained by referencing the Intel[®] Server Board S2400BB Technical Product Specification.
+This document will describe the functions and features of the integrated server system which includes the chassis layout, system boards, power sub-system, cooling sub-system, storage sub-system options, and available installable options.
+Server board specific detail can be obtained by referencing the Intel® Server Board S2600GZ/S26000GLTechnical Product Specification.

 In addition, design-level information related to specific server board components / subsystems can be obtained by ordering External Product Specifications (EPS) or External Design Specifications (EDS) related to this server generation.
 EPS and EDS documents are made available under NDA with Intel and must be ordered through your local Intel representative.
+See the Reference Documents section at the end of this document for a list of available documents.